-To promote the availability of the service to patients, a poster (for members to print) and digital marketing resources are available to our members in the resources section at cpe.org.uk/hypertension.
+To promote the availability of the service to patients, a poster (for pharmacy owners to print) and digital marketing resources are available in the resources section at cpe.org.uk/hypertension.

 A list of other resources to support the provision of advice on hypertension and healthy living advice to patients, including leaflets, posters, and booklets is summarised in the resources section at cpe.org.uk/hypertension.